 As our five contenders should have made clear, you don’t have to sacrifice power to get an extremely portable and lightweight computer.

-What do you think of our picks for the best 12-inch laptop available in this year, and have you seen any others we should be checking out?
+What do you think of our picks for the best 12-inch laptop in 2023, and have you seen any others we should be checking out?
 Sound off in the comments section below!